Discipleship Meetings

 Meeting 15: Discuss how God has changed them.

-What previous perspectives and feelings about God, the church, the lost, themselves, and the Gospel did they have before you started meeting with them that they don’t have now?
+What previous perspectives and feelings changed during your time together (about God, the church, the lost, themselves, and the Gospel)?

 What new perspectives and feelings about God, the church, the lost, themselves, and the Gospel do they have now?

-What previous habits or lifestyle did they have before you started meeting with them that they don’t have now?
+What previous habit or lifestyle did they have before you started meeting with them that they don’t have now?

-What new habits or lifestyle do they have now?
+What new habit or lifestyle do they have now?

-What are some lingering areas of growth or possible lifelong weaknesses?
+What are some lingering areas of still-needed growth or possible lifelong weakness?

 Meeting 16: Discuss how they believe they are gifted and wired for ministry.
 Brainstorm with them about what God wants them to do for Him.